sehmaschine/django-grappelli/docs/customization.rst

 There is also ``GrappelliSortableHiddenMixin``, which is a Mixin in order to hide the PositionField.
 Please note that this Mixin works with a default ``sortable_field_name = "position"``.
-Therefore, you only need to explictely define the ``sortable_field_name`` if it's named differently.
+Therefore, you only need to explicitly define the ``sortable_field_name`` if it's named differently.

 .. code-block:: python